JGCreator/ProxIO/README.md

 `File.Create("c:/readme.md");` = `new FileInfo("c:/readme.md").Create()`

-But using the `FileInfo` instance does very little for us as developers when it comes to abstracting the file system away from unit tests, because we needs the environment to actually be what the app expects when dealing with files.
-This, to me, is not acceptable for unit testing.
+But using the `FileInfo` instance does very little for us as developers when it comes to abstracting the file system away from implementations, because we need the environment to actually be what the app expects when dealing with files.
+This, to me, creates a hard boarder between testable and not.

 ## We all do it
-Any developer work their salt have come to learn that these classes need interfaces to follow, so that we can abstract the file system away from the file system client.
+Any developer worth their salt has come to learn that these classes need interfaces to follow so that we can abstract the file system away from the file system client.
 This way we can feed the client a mock that looks like whatever we want and the client doesn't know any better. (re: [Liskov Substitution Principle][liskov])

-If you're anything like me, you probably wrote many of these tiny little proxies that only wrap the functionality you're using at the time.
+If you're anything like me, you have probably written many of these tiny little proxies that only wrap the functionality you're using at the time.
 While this is a very appropriate use of the [Proxy Pattern][proxpattern], it gets tiring to rewrite all the same (or very similar) code just to proxy a few methods for the file system.

 **Prox.IO** is a very simple library with classes and interfaces that proxy the non-static representation of these legendary static methods.